ratukf/ecommerce-exclusive/README.md

 ### 🔹 UX Polish

 - [ ] UX Finishing (Form validation, skeleton screen, toast notif, responsive mobile)

-## 💡About

-E-Commerce Exclusive is a modern e-commerce web app built with React, TypeScript, Vite, Material-UI (MUI), and Firebase for backend services.
-The UI is inspired by the [Full E-Commerce Website UI/UX Design](https://www.figma.com/community/file/1219312065205187851) from Figma by MD Rimel.

 ## 📋 Planned Features